amitds1997/dotfiles/global-dotfiles-readme.md

 - [ ] Better history management.
 Check out `altuin`
 - [ ] Find ways to use fingerprint and passkeys more
 - [ ] Set up `nvim` such that it uses history to find the file location in case it does not exist in the current directory
+- [ ] Set up sane defaults for `nano` for those 1 in a million chances

 ### Under review 📗